Is there a character in fiction that you think got off too easy? Or perhaps one that had it too rough?

 The winner will get credit on this blog and within the participating networking groups.

-If you’re too lucky to know what a rejection letter looks like, an example has been provided.
-Sorry Mr Igor
+If you’re too lucky to know what a rejection letter looks like, an example had been provided.
+Sorry, Mr. Igor (video or file missing).

 Deadline 19 March 2010 at 2 pm.